A court agreed with AARP’s brief that collectors seeking judgments on time-barred debts cannot manipulate the legal process to avoid the consequences.

-According to its own website, NCO Portfolio Management “is ranked among the top 10 debt purchasers.”
-It sued Mr. Hrivnak, an alleged debtor, on a stale debt in state court in Ohio.
+NCO Portfolio Management, which brags that it is ranked among the top ten debt purchasers, sued Christopher Hrivnak, an alleged debtor, on a stale debt in state court in Ohio.
 Hrivnak filed a class action counterclaim, alleging violations of the federal Fair Debt Collections Practices Act (FDCPA).
-NCO then dismissed its debt collection lawsuit, and removed the counterclaims to federal district court.
-NCO thereafter offered to settle the case with Hrivnak and sought to have the entire case dismissed, claiming that its offer of settlement with the named plaintiff mooted the entire class action claim.
+NCO then dismissed its debt collection lawsuit, removed the counterclaims to federal district court, and offered to settle the case with Hrivnak.
+The offer did not provide for injunctive relief and did not compensate members of the class.
+NCO Portfolio sought to dismiss the entire case arguing that the settlement offer made the entire case moot.

 AARP Foundation Litigation attorneys filed AARP’s friend-of-the-court brief detailing industry abuses, the vulnerability of older and low income people, and citing numerous studies documenting debt buyers’ use of courts to extract money from alleged debtors despite inadequate evidence.
 If the debt collectors are able to obtain the dismissal of class claims by buying off the named plaintiffs but not changing their practices, consumers would never be able to challenge the illegal practices of debt collectors.